-Any person travelling to Egypt must get aware about the etiquettes and customs whether traveling for business or leisure reasons.
-When travelling for leisure you always make sure to gather detailed information about the itinerary, stay, and move and more, so why not do the same when travelling for work to Egypt.
+Any person traveling to Egypt must get aware of the etiquettes and customs whether traveling for business or leisure reasons.
+When traveling for leisure you always make sure to gather detailed information about the itinerary, stay, and move and more, so why not do the same when traveling for work to Egypt.
 Business customs in Egypt are unique to their culture and all organizations and individuals who operate here must abide by the general guidelines laid forward by the government to ensure a smooth experience.

 Following the dress code is important and despite the hot temperatures, most of the body must remain covered.
 Wearing Egyptian traditional clothing is a complete no-no. It is always safest to wait for your counterpart to initiate the greeting, especially at a first meeting.
 When addressing an Egyptian for the first time it is advised to use their title along with their surname.
 Punctuality in Egypt is not considered the main priority.
 Business cards should be printed in English on one side and in Arabic on the other.

 Egypt, the African country, which has been a witness of many ups and...